Carbon Fiber Composites: Processing Guide

 Prepregs: Fibers pre-impregnated with resin for consistent quality.

-Carbon Fiber Parts Machining1.jpg
+Carbon Fiber Prototyping3.jpg

 Carbon Fiber Manufacturing in 6 Steps